We're Hiring!!! Foxfire Tree Care is looking for motivated folks to join our growing team.

 Young Trees

-Structural pruning in young trees is an important step in setting-up a tree for success.
-As arborists, we can help develop a trunk and branching system which provides a solid foundation for future growth.
-Early and regular pruning will reduce the long-term maintenance costs associated with poorly maintained trees.
+Structural pruning in young trees is an important step in setting-up a tree for long-term success.
+As Arborists, we know how to develop a trunk and branching system which provides a solid foundation for future growth.
+Early and regular pruning reduce the long-term maintenance costs associated with poorly maintained trees.

 Mature Trees

-Mature trees are constantly dealing with a myriad of environmental stressors and disease pressures; thus, it is important to take great care in planning and executing pruning.
-One simple way to give them some love, is by pruning-out dead or diseased wood, which can reduce the spread of wood-decay fungi, amongst others.
-Some large trees require specialized “Tip-weight Reduction” pruning – a method we use to reduce leverage on individual branches, while minimizing stress to the tree as a whole.
-In some cases, it may be best to install Cabling or Bracing systems, or to focus on soil health, long before considering pruning.
+Mature trees are constantly dealing with a myriad of environmental stressors and disease pressures; thus, it is important to take great care in the planning and execution of any pruning goals.
+One simple and minimally-invasive way to give Mature trees some TLC is by removing dead or diseased wood, which can reduce the spread of wood-decay fungi, and has the added benefit of increasing safety to all who enjoy the tree.
+Some trees with over-extended branches may require specialized “Tip-weight Reduction” pruning – a method we use to reduce leverage on individual branches, while minimizing stress to the tree as a whole.
+In other cases, it may be best to install Cabling or Bracing systems to reduce structural failures, or to focus on soil health for increased vigor, long before we ever consider pruning.

 Please give us a shout, we’d be glad to make informed management decisions about your young or mature trees!